opensimply/OpenSIMPLY/README.md

 Launch the projects with the learning examples from the subdirectory "tutorial".

-Watch the learning videos at <youtube.opensimply.org>
+Watch learning videos on [OpenSIMPLY installing](https://www.youtube.com/playlist?list=PLnyWoktGqACfmaw4hh7LUbjeVIhSYfh_W)

-Follow the news and information at <facebook.opensimply.org>
+Follow the news and information at facebook.opensimply.org